 If you are over 34 weeks pregnant or have a child under five and you do not know how to contact your health visitor, please get in touch with one of the managers named on this page or ask at your local GP surgery or children’s centre for contact details.

 Single Point of Contact telephone number for Growing Healthy North Yorkshire A Single Point of Contact telephone number is in place for the Growing Healthy North Yorkshire team.
 This telephone number is: 01609 780780 This number is available between the hours of 8am-5.30pm, Monday-Friday.
 Outside of these hours it will be answered by the Duty Social Care Team.
-Health Visiting Professional Lead: Jane Webster Team Leader, 0-5 Children’s Services: East (Scarborough/Ryedale) Locality: Eric Barnes Central (Hambleton) Locality: Jo Fambely Central (Selby & Tadcaster) Locality: Stephanie Cairns West (Harrogate) Locality: Catherine Halaka West (Craven, Skipton) Locality: Nicky Rolph West (Ripon, Knaresborough, Boroughbridge) Locality: Elizabeth Maddick
+Health Visiting Professional Lead: Jane Webster Team Leader, 0-5 Children’s Services: East (Scarborough/Ryedale) Locality: Eric Barnes Central (Hambleton) Locality: Jo Fambely Central (Selby & Tadcaster) Locality: Stephanie Cairns West (Harrogate) Locality: Mel Kavanagh West (Craven, Skipton) Locality: Nicky Rolph West (Ripon, Knaresborough, Boroughbridge) Locality: Elizabeth Maddick

 Single Point of Contact telephone number for Growing Healthy North Yorkshire